Clifton Newman: Circuit court judge

 On September 28, 2021, South Carolina Supreme Court Chief Justice Donald W. Beatty issued an order assigning Newman jurisdiction in "criminal investigations concerning Richard Alexander Murdaugh" and "all pending and future criminal investigations concerning the deaths of Margaret Kennedy Branstetter Murdaugh, Paul Terry Murdaugh, Gloria Harriott Satterfield, and Stephen Nicholas Smith, including any criminal charges which may hereafter be brought by law enforcement or the prosecutor assigned to these matters."
-In the murder trial of Alex Murdaugh, Newman denied a pre-trial joint motion request to seal proceedings stating that "the public is entitled to know how justice is being administered".
+In the murder trial of Alex Murdaugh, Newman denied a pre-trial joint motion request to seal proceedings, stating that "the public is entitled to know how justice is being administered."

-After the verdict was read by Judge Newman, he denied a defense motion for a mistrial by saying "The evidence of guilt is overwhelming".
-He later told the jurors "The circumstantial evidence, direct evidence — all of the evidence pointed to one conclusion, and that’s the conclusion that you all reached."
-Newman later added that the jury had come to a "proper conclusion as they saw the law and facts".
-Newman sentenced Murdaugh to two life sentences without the possibility of parole.
+After reading the verdict, Judge Newman denied a defense motion for a directed verdict and mistrial by saying, "The evidence of guilt is overwhelming."
+He later told the jurors, "The circumstantial evidence, direct evidence — all of the evidence pointed to one conclusion, and that's the conclusion that you all reached."
+Newman later added that the jury had come to a "proper conclusion as they saw the law and facts."
+Newman sentenced Murdaugh to two consecutive life sentences without the possibility of parole.

+On May 26, 2023, Newman issued a temporary restraining order blocking an abortion ban passed by the state legislature.

-Newman has helped to facilitate the careers of African American lawyers and judges.
+As a judge, Newman selected African Americans law clerks helped to facilitate their potential future careers as lawyers and judges.

+In April 2024, several months after his mandatory retirement from the circuit court, JAMS, announced that he had joined the private arbitration firm.

+Newman as a business court judge

+In 2007, South Carolina's Supreme Court created the South Carolina Business Court Pilot Program as a specialized business court docket within the Circuit Court, "to handle complex business, corporate, and commercial matters."
+The Business Court was made permanent in 2019.
+Newman was appointed to the Business Court in 2010, and served for over a decade.

+Newman has had a significant national presence as a business court judge.
+He is a past president of the American College of Business Court Judges.
+He served as co-chair of the American Bar Association's Judges Initiative Committee, and was a co-author of The Business Courts Benchbook.
+He was also a Business Court Representative to the American Bar Association's Business Law Section.

 Personal life

 Newman resides in Columbia, South Carolina, with his wife Patricia.
 Together, they have four children.
 Newman's daughter Jocelyn Newman is also a circuit court judge.
-Newman's son, Brian DeQuincey Newman was the youngest serving Columbia city councilman until his death (cardiac arrest) on January 3, 2023.
+Newman's son Brian DeQuincey Newman was the youngest serving Columbia city councilman until his death by cardiac arrest on January 3, 2023.

-Newman is the nephew of civil rights activist Isaiah DeQuincey Newman.
+Newman is the nephew of civil rights activist Isaiah DeQuincey Newman, the Reverend Omega Newman and Bishop Ernest Newman.
 He attends a local Methodist Church where he is chairperson of the administrative council.
 As a hobby, he enjoys restoring houses and has received historical preservation awards for this work.